gmotyl/opaque-ts/README.md

-# Step 1
+# Step 2 : solution

 Notice that calculateOrbit accepts only kilometers now!
 Yay! :)

-This repository contains code kata in TypeScript.
 Switch to branch kata/step3 and follow instructions in README.md